muelitas/keywordRec/README.md

   - \"speech_commands\"
 - Path to parent directory where audio files are located
 - Path to a .pickle file where IPA translations will be saved as a dictionary.
 Translations look like this:
+  - up -> ʌ_p
+  - yes -> j_ɛ_s
+  - nine -> n_aɪ_n
-  - TODO
+  - two -> t_uː

 For example:
 `phonemize speech_commands /home/user1/Downloads/speech_commands_v2 /home/user1/Desktop/speech_commands/phonemes.pickle`

 ### Step 3: Process Spectrograms
 Once you have the .pickle file with IPA translations, use the `preprocess` command to obtain spectrograms from the dataset's audios.
 This command will also produce a .csv file with two columns: the first column will have the paths to each spectrogram and the second column will have an IPA translation of what is spoken in such spectrogram.
 File will be called *gt.csv*.
-Here's a sample of how it looks inside the .csv file:
+Here are a few samples of how information is saved inside the .csv file:
-TODO
+- /home/user1/Desktop/speech_commands/eight_893705bb_nohash_3.pt,eɪ_t
+- /home/user1/Desktop/speech_commands/tree_0d6d7360_nohash_0.pt,t_ɹ_iː

 Options in the `preprocess` command must be separated by a white space as well.
 These are the options it **must** include (unless specified otherwise):
 - Name of the pre-configured dataset you are trying to use \(refer to previous step for list of available pre-configured datasets)\)